Category: Amazonrds

 Using AWS management Console

 AWS management console is the most convenient way to get started with RDS.
-You login to the AWS console using your AWS account details, locate the RDS service and then follow the steps shown below to create a MariaDB instance.
+You login to the AWS console using your AWS account details, locate the RDS service and then follow the steps shown below to create a PostgreSQL instance.

 Step-1

-Select the MariaDB Engine form the console.
+Select the PostgreSQL Engine form the console.

 Step-2